Theaidable/Theaidable/README.md

 # Hi, I'm Asbjørn 👋

-I'm a Multimedia Designer and Computer Science student from Denmark with a passion for game development, gameplay systems, sound design, and user experience.
+I'm a Computer Science student from Denmark with a passion for game development, gameplay systems, sound design, and user experience.

 Currently working with Unity, C#, MonoGame, SQL, React Native, and game-focused software development.